City of Mandurah

 Growth areas such as Lakelands tend to attract a broad-based market with the majority of migrants to the area aged under 50.
 The centre of Mandurah is attractive to both young adults as well as childless adults and retirees.
 The variety of function and role of the small areas in the City of Mandurah means that population outcomes differ significantly across the City.

 There are also significant differences in the supply of future residential land within the City which will also influence population and household futures over the forecast period.
-Significant new development opportunities have been identified in almost all areas in the City of Mandurah, most notably Lakelands, Dawesville - Bouvard - Herron - Clifton, Mandurah, Madora Bay and Halls Head.
+Significant new development opportunities have been identified in almost all areas in the City of Mandurah, most notably Lakelands, Dawesville - Bouvard - Herron - Clifton, Mandurah and Madora Bay.
 There is likely to be other greenfield and infill development opportunities throughout the City, albeit at lower levels than the major growth areas identified above.
-Only Silver Sands-San Remo is expected to have limited residential development over the forecast period.
-Growth in households is also expected to come from the conversion of holiday dwellings to places of permanent residence.
+On the other hand, there are limited opportunities for future residential development in Silver Sands-San Remo which means that population growth is expected to be very modest .
+Some household growth is assumed through the conversion of holiday homes to permanent residences, as reflected in a decline in household vacancy rates.
+Overall, the population of the City is expected to increase from around 83,100 in 2016 to 119,880 in 2016.